The Hating Game

 The film was released in theaters and video on demand on December 10, 2021, by Vertical Entertainment.
 It received generally positive reviews from critics.

 Plot

-Lucy and Josh are forced to work together after their respective publishing companies are merged.
-Complete opposites in every way possible, they despise each other.
-Their rivalry comes to a head when they go face-to-face for the same promotion.
-Realizing neither wants to work under the other, they make a bet: whoever does not get the job has to quit.
+Lucy and Josh share an office, both working as assistant managers for joint-CEOs after their respective publishing companies merged.
+Complete opposites in every way, they despise each other.
+Resorting to petty psychological games, Lucy moves objects aligned on neat-freak Josh's desk, and Josh mocks Lucy for being a "people pleaser" who allows subordinates to miss deadlines.
+Lucy has an MA in Literature, but Josh, a Harvard MBA, has ruthlessly reduced the workforce by 35%.
+Rivalry deepens when they compete for the same promotion.
+Realizing neither wants to work under the other, they make a bet: whoever does not get the job will quit.